Stainless Steel Hex Bar

-Hex Bars – Stainless shapes provide stainless hex bar stock in several grades.
+Hex Bars – Stainless Shapes provides stainless steel hex bar stock in several grades.
 Contact us now for more information.
-If you require the highest quality and free machining, we are the supplier you need.
-Ready at a moment’s notice and can deliver on that promise with every customer.
-Hex is one of our most competitive priced products we offer.
+If you require the highest quality and free machining, we are the hot rolled and cold drawn hex bar supplier you need.
+Ready at a moment’s notice, and can deliver on that promise with every customer.
+Hex is one of our most competitively priced products we offer.

 Stainless Steel Cold Drawn & Hot Rolled

-Hot Rolled: Offered sizes in between 3” to 8” we can offer hot rolled hex bars.
+Hot Rolled: We offer sizes between 3” to 8”.
+We can offer hot rolled hex bars.
 Hot rolled hex bars have all the same durability qualities as cold drawn without the polish and wider tolerance.

-Note: Orders over 3” are still considered special orders to make sure to ask about the special order policy when contacting your sales advisor.
+Note: Orders over 3” are still considered special orders.
+Make sure to ask about the special order policy when contacting your sales advisor.

 Hex Bar Metals